 From 1985 to 1990 Martha Hellander and her family lived near the Eloise Butler Wildflower Garden.
-In 1987, when she discovered there were no books about the life of the Garden's namesake and first curator, Eloise Butler, she became interested in writing such a book.
+In 1987, when she discovered there were no books about the life of the Garden's namesake and first curator she became interested in writing such a book.

-At The Friends' Annual Meeting on May 14th, 1988, Martha was introduced to The Friends.
+At The Friends' Annual Meeting on May 14th, 1988, Martha was introduced.
 At that time she was a new member and was already doing research for her book.
 Several members of The Friends, including former President Moana Beim (daughter of Friends Founder Clinton Odell) would provide information for her.

 At the next Annual Meeting on May 20, 1989 Martha made a presentation on the progress of her work.
-She had contacted 13 descendants of Eloise Butler's siblings, two of whom were named for Eloise Butler.
+She had contacted 13 descendants of Eloise Butler's siblings, two of whom were named for Eloise Butler and based on her dated photos she had also visited Malden MA in 1988.
 It was her intention to travel east in July for continued research (details below).
 Butler's family was from Maine and Massachusetts.

 At this time it was Martha's intention to produce a book in two parts, the first part, a biography, and the second, a selection of Eloise Butlers writings.
-She read one story by Eloise - "The Quest for the Walking Fern".
+It ended up as one book.
+She read to the meeting attendees one story by Eloise - "The Quest for the Walking Fern".
 At this time the Friends provided $870 in assistance for her expenses.

 At the Friends Annual Meeting on May 19, 1990, Martha was back for another report on her progress.
 She was working on chapters 5 & 6 of the book.
 The trip to Maine the previous summer provided much information on Eloise's early years.
 Martha hoped to finish the draft of the book by the end of the year.